Skip to main content

 2. The documents list refreshes and the file(s) have been removed.

-Add to Project images to the Project summary page
+Adding Project images to the Project summary page

 Images within the Project folder can be added to the image carousel gallery.
 This image panel can be found in the Project > Details > Summary tab.